-Step 2: Once accepted into the College of Natural Sciences, all students will start as entry-level NTR majors until they successfully complete the entry-level requirements.
+Step 2: Once accepted into the College of Natural Sciences, all students will start as entry-level nutrition majors until they successfully complete the entry-level requirements.
 Upon completion of the major prerequisites, students will be eligible to choose the nutrition option they wish to pursue.

 Prospective University of Texas at Austin students should visit UT Admissions to learn about the application process and how to declare a major.

 For information on required courses, students can view the Nutrition degree plans for each track.

 - Option I: Didactic Program in Dietetics (DPD)